BRO: Battle Royale Online

 Rin watched my face fill with nostalgia, my gaze wandering in the distance.

 "But little by little our team dissolved...
 First our captain, then the two strikers, and finally the support, all left.
 After the departure of our captain, we played even more eagerly than before, taking maximum risks, as if our lives depended on it.
-That's when we really started to make a name for ourselves.
-But suddenly, I found myself alone."
+That's when we started to make a name for ourselves.
+But all of a sudden, I found myself alone."

 My voice broke with emotion.